Avangardum/AvangardumStyleConvention/Readme.md

 Use explicit privacy modifiers where possible.
 The exception are interface members, they should be implicitly public.

-Use trailing commas only when each element is in a separate line.
+Use trailing commas when each element is in a separate line.
+Don't use them when all elements are in the same line.

 When using a switch statement or expression, there should always be a default case.
 If default case is invalid, it should throw an ArgumentOutOfRangeException with no parameters.